 - Premiere Pro

 - After Effects

 The School of Journalism and Communication provides students with a focused environment geared toward choosing the right career path.
 They are assisted with finding internships and networking opportunities in a job-focused environment.

-Every year the campus hosts two career fairs called Meet the Firms where students explore different career paths and introduce themselves to potential employers.
+Every year the campus hosts two career fairs called Meet the Firms and Graduate Schools where students explore different career paths and introduce themselves to potential employers.

 Southern graduates are working as

 Advertising and marketing professionals